 Remedy

-Dealers will inspect and tighten, or replace the fuel pipe as necessary, free of charge.
-Owner notification letters are expected to be mailed June 2, 2026.
-Owners may contact Kia customer service at 1-800-333-4542.
-Kia's number for this recall is SC368.
-Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov on April 24, 2026.
+Dealers will inspect the rear subframe and install a rear subframe reinforcement kit and, as necessary, repair or replace the rear subframe components, free of charge.
+Owner notification letters are expected to be mailed July 7, 2026.
+Owners may contact Honda's customer service at 1-888-234-2138.
+Honda's numbers for this recall are AOU and AOT.
+Vehicle Identification Numbers (VINs) involved in this recall will become searchable on NHTSA.gov beginning June 10, 2026.

 Safety Risk

-A fuel leak increases the risk of a fire.
+A vehicle fire increases the risk of injury.

 Remedy

-Dealers will inspect and tighten, or replace the fuel pipe as necessary, free of charge.
-Owner notification letters are expected to be mailed June 8, 2026.
-Owners may contact Genesis customer service at 844-340-9741.
-Genesis' number for this recall is 033G.
-Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov beginning April 11, 2026.
+Owners are advised not to charge their vehicles, and to park outside and away from structures, until their vehicle is repaired.
+Dealers will update the high voltage battery pack control module software.
+In addition, dealers will inspect and replace the battery pack assembly, as necessary.
+All repairs will be performed free of charge.
+Owner notification letters are expected to be mailed June 23, 2026.
+Owners may contact FCA US LLC customer service at 1-800-853-1403.
+FCA US LLC's number for this recall is 52D.
+The Vehicle Identification Numbers (VINs) involved in this recall will become searchable on NHTSA.gov on June 11, 2026.